Psychological safety is “a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.”

 - How will you ensure that no one is singled out?

-Organizations looking to get a broader view of the company’s psychological safety can also consider integrating this survey into their regular pulse surveys.
+Organisations looking to get a broader view of the company’s psychological safety can also consider integrating this survey into their regular pulse surveys.

 Is your organisation a safe space?